Creating Visual Supports

 Tip: Toggle on the "Remove backgrounds" option to render any style without backgrounds for a cleaner, more focused look.

-Adding Supporting Characters
+Adding Supporting References

 • Showing social interactions